1989 Dime Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 Other Features Of The 1989 Dime

 The edge of the 1989 dime is reeded, featuring 118 distinct grooves.
-And it measures 17.90 millimeters in diameter and weighs 2.27 grams.
-These precise specifications ensure the coin functions properly in vending machines and automated systems throughout the country.
+It measures 17.90 millimeters in diameter and weighs 2.27 grams.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)